Why Mariah Carey’s ‘All I Want for Christmas is You’ became so popular — and stayed that way

 “I urge songwriters every year,” he says.
 “It’s time to write the next ‘All I Want for Christmas is You.’”

 David Bauder writes about media, music and entertainment for The Associated Press.
-Follow him at http://twitter.com/dbauder
+Follow him on X, formerly known as Twitter.